 What is Data Ingestion?
 How to Pick the Right Data Ingestion Tool?

-This article is a comprehensive write-up on data ingestion.
-It will answer all your queries such as What is data ingestion?
-What are the present challenges organizations are facing ingesting the data in real-time, batches?
-How to pick the right data ingestion tool?
-I also talk about the underlying architecture involved in setting up the big data flow in our systems.
-Making sense of such a massive amount of data.
-What are the popular data ingestion tools available in the market?
+This article is an insight into data ingestion.
+It will answer your queries such as What is data ingestion?
+What are the present challenges organizations are facing ingesting data in real-time and in batches?
+How to pick the right data ingestion tool? and such.

 1. What is Data Ingestion?

-Data Ingestion is the process of streaming-in massive amounts of data in our system, from several different external sources, for running analytics & other operations required by the business.
-Data is ingested to understand & make sense of such massive amount of data to grow the business.
+Data Ingestion is the process of streaming massive amounts of data into our system from several different external sources for running analytics and other data-related operations as required by the business.

-The data is primarily user-generated, generated from IoT devices, social networks, user events are recorded continually which helps the systems evolve resulting in better user experience.
+The data is primarily user-generated, generated from IoT devices, social networks and such, that is continually recorded helping our systems evolve resulting in an enhanced user experience.

-Data ingestion is just one part of a much bigger data processing system.
-More commonly known as handling the Big Data.
-The data moves through a data pipeline across several different stages.
+Data ingestion is one part of a much bigger data processing system.
+Big data moves into our system through a data pipeline through several different stages.

-Also, there are several different layers involved in the entire big data processing setup such as the data collection layer, data query layer, data processing, data visualization, data storage & the data security layer.
+In the entire big data processing setup there are several different layers involved such as the data collection layer, data query layer, data processing, data visualization, data storage and the data security layer.

 1.2 What are the Different Ways of Ingesting Data?

-Data ingestion can be done either in real-time or in batches at regular intervals.
-It entirely depends on the requirement of our business.
+Data ingestion can be done in either real-time or in batches at regular intervals.
+This entirely depends on the business use case.

-On the contrary in systems which read trends over time.
-For instance, estimating the popularity of the sport over a period of time, we can surely ingest data in batches.
+On the contrary in systems that read trends over time, for instance, estimating the popularity of a sport in a certain geographic region over a period of time, the data can be ingested in batches.

-Moving Massive Amount of Big Data into Hadoop
+Moving Massive Amounts of Big Data into Hadoop

 Moving Data from Databases to Elastic Search Server

-Let’s talk about some of the challenges the development teams have to face while ingesting data.
+Let’s talk about some of the challenges development teams face while ingesting data.

-Guys, data ingestion is a slow process.
-How?
-I’ll explain.
-When data is streamed from several different sources into the system, data coming from each & every different source has a different format, different syntax, attached metadata.
+Data ingestion is a slow process.
+How exactly?
+When data is streamed from several different sources into the system, data incoming from different sources has a different format, syntax, attached metadata and so on.
 The data as a whole is heterogeneous.
-It has to be transformed into a common format like JSON or something to be understood by the analytics system.
+It has to be transformed into a standard format like JSON or something to be understood by the system.

-As already stated the entire data flow process is resource-intensive.
+As discussed above the entire data flow process is resource-intensive.
 A lot of heavy lifting has to be done to prepare the data before being ingested into the system.
-Also, it isn’t a side process, an entire dedicated team is required to pull off something like that.
+Also, it isn’t a side process.
+An entire dedicated team is required to execute something like this.

-There are always scenarios were the tools & frameworks available in the market fail to serve your custom needs & you are left with no option than to write a custom solution from the ground up.
+In addition, often there are scenarios where the tools and frameworks available in the market fail to serve our requirements and we are left with no option but to write a custom solution from the bare bones.

 Data is Vulnerable

 When data is moved around it opens up the possibility of a breach.
 Moving data is vulnerable.
-It goes through several different staging areas & the development team has to put in additional resources to ensure their system meets the security standards at all times.
+It goes through several different staging areas and the engineering team has to put in additional resources to ensure their system meets the security standards at all times.

 4. Data Ingestion Architecture

-Data ingestion is the initial & the toughest part of the entire data processing architecture.
+Data ingestion is the initial and the most challenging part of the entire data processing architecture.

-The key parameters which are to be considered when designing a data ingestion solution are:
+Here are the key parameters that must be considered when designing a data ingestion system:

-I’ve listed down a few things, a checklist, which I would keep in mind when researching on picking up a data ingestion tool.
+I’ve listed down a few things, a checklist, that I would keep in mind when researching a data ingestion tool:

-1. The data pipeline should be fast & should have an effective data cleansing system.
-It should be easy to understand, manage.
-Should be easily customizable to needs.
+1. The data pipeline should be fast, manageable and customizable with an effective data cleansing system.

-3. The tool should comply with all the data security standards.
+3. The tool should comply with all data security standards.

-4. It should not have too much of the developer dependency.
-A person with not so much of a hands-on coding experience should be able to manage the stuff around.
+4. It should not have too much developer dependency.
+A person with not so much hands-on coding experience should be able to manage things.

-For instance, it always helps to have a browser-based operations UI with which business people can easily interact, run operations as opposed to having a console-based interaction which would require specific commands to be input to the system.
+For instance, it always helps to have no-code functionalities like a browser-based operations UI/dashboard via which business people can interact with data and run operations as opposed to having a console-based interaction system which would require specific commands to be fed into the system.

-Here is a list of some of the popular data ingestion tools available in the market.
+Here is a list of some of the popular data ingestion tools:

-Apache Nifi – Apache Nifi is a tool written in Java.
-It automates the flow of data between software systems.
+Apache Nifi – Apache Nifi is a tool written in Java that automates the flow of data between different systems.

 Gobblin By LinkedIn – Gobblin is a data ingestion tool by LinkedIn.
-At one point in time, LinkedIn had 15 data ingestion pipelines running which created several data management challenges.
+At a point in time, LinkedIn had several data ingestion pipelines running in parallel which created some data management challenges.
 To tackle that LinkedIn wrote Gobblin in-house.

 Apache Flume – Apache Flume is designed to handle massive amounts of log data.